FAQs - Medical Laboratory Science Online Degree Programs

 What are your admission policies and procedure?

-Currently enrolled Armstrong Atlantic State University students must also meet the requirements for admission to the medical laboratory science program and apply separately to the department.
+Currently enrolled Armstrong State University students must also meet the requirements for admission to the medical laboratory science program and apply separately to the department.
 Transfer students must be accepted to the university with regular admission status.
-Certified associate degree medical laboratory scientists may receive transfer for junior level medical laboratory science courses upon presentation of acceptable certification scores and/or transfer credit, and satisfactory completion of written and/or practical examinations in the professional content areas.
-If not currently enrolled at Armstrong Atlantic State University, students must be accepted into the university with regular admission status.
+Certified associate degree medical laboratory scientists must also meet this requirement and may receive transfer credit for prerequisite core courses taken at other institutions.

 The Department offers a Career-Ladder online program to enable certified medical laboratory technicians (MLT) to advance their education.
 It is open only to students with MLT credentials and it provides students with a high quality academic and professional environment allowing for the development of their intellectual and manipulative competencies and attainment of professional values and characteristics.
 The program graduate will be able to satisfy eligibility requirements to sit for a professional certification examination at the "technologist" level, to qualify for employment in a variety of settings, and to progress within clinical laboratory science to education, supervision, or management positions.

 The Department offers a fast track online program.
-It is open only to students who have obtained a Bachelor of Science degree in biology, chemistry, or a closely related field.
+It is open only to South Carolina residents who have obtained a Bachelor of Science degree in biology, chemistry, or a closely related field.
 In addition, this program requires completion of microbiology and organic or biochemistry before admission.
 The student must be supported by a clinical facility (e.g. hospital) that will serve as the clinical rotation site.

 Will my MLS professional course credits transfer?